> For the complete documentation index, see llms.txt.

 5. Click Save to create the action.

-1. In your python_scaffolder repository, create a file called azure-pipelines.yml in the root with the following content:
+1. In your python_scaffolder repository, create a file called azure-pipelines.yml in the root directory.

 trigger: none